Scaly-breasted Bulbul

 About the Scaly-breasted Bulbul

 The Scaly-breasted Bulbul belongs to the family Pycnonotidae, within the order Passeriformes.
-These birds typically live 5-7 years with a maximum recorded of 10 years.
+These birds typically live average 4-6 years, with a maximum recorded of 10 years.

 How to Identify a Scaly-breasted Bulbul